How faithful is the BBC's His Dark Materials series to the books?

 “There’s a true love and affection for the material, so I think it has actually been pretty lovingly and meticulously translated into television.
 Is there anything really, really different?
 I don’t think so.”

-And although McAvoy might be correct to say that nothing is really different we have managed to spot a few changes in the series so far – beginning with episode one.
+And although McAvoy might be correct to say that nothing is really different we have managed to spot a few changes in the series so far – beginning with episodes one and two.

 Episode one